zjxdiu/ZFplayer/README.md

 【Update】
   This project will update automatically every time when you start it.If it does not work, you may download the latest version from GitHub.
 【Review version】
-  I will not keep any old version since they have less functions and more bugs.And there is no need to worry because this program have a strong portability.
+  I will not keep any old version since they have less functions and more bugs.Also, I do not recommand to download an old version though they are in GitHub.And there is no need to worry because this program have a strong portability.
 【Runtime】
   To have the best experience, make sure that you have a partition "D:\" and use admin mode to run the main program.
 【Serial Key】